House training your adult dog

 - Separation anxiety.
 Dogs with separation anxiety may eliminate a short time after you leave the house (come back to the house in 30 minutes to check if you’re not sure).
-Consult with a behavior professional to help resolve the dog’s anxiety.
+Consult with a positive reinforcement-based trainer to help resolve your dog’s anxiety.

 For more training tips, visit our blog.